ikpil/DotRecast/README.md

 ## License

-Recast & Detour is licensed under ZLib license, see `LICENSE.txt` for more information.
+DotRecast is licensed under ZLib license, see [LICENSE.txt](LICENSE.txt) for more information.